doocs/leetcode/solution/1300-1399/1336.Number of Transactions per Visit/README_EN.md

 <p>A bank wants to draw a chart of the number of transactions bank visitors did in one visit to the bank and the corresponding number of visitors who have done this number of transaction in one visit.</p>

-<p>Write an SQL query to find how many users visited the bank and didn&#39;t do any transactions, how many visited the bank and did one transaction and so on.</p>
+<p>Write a solution&nbsp;to find how many users visited the bank and didn&#39;t do any transactions, how many visited the bank and did one transaction, and so on.</p>

 <p>The result table will contain two columns:</p>